naralakamsani/Dictionary/README.md

 # Dictionary

+### Project Overview
-Allows user to type any word to find the definition.
-If the word does not exist, it finds similar words.
-Then, it asks the user if the similar word is what they were looking for.
+* Allows user to type any word to find the definition
+* If the word does not exist, it finds similar words
+* Then, it asks the user if they want to actually find the definition for a similar word